plotly/dash-sample-apps/apps/dashr-lastodash/README.md

 'LAStoDash` is a sample Dash project that takes a [Log ASCII Standard (LAS) file](http://www.cwls.org/las/) and builds a web app to view its content and prepare it for printing in the form of a PDF.

 As you can see in the [LAS 2.0 Specifications](http://www.cwls.org/wp-content/uploads/2017/02/Las2_Update_Feb2017.pdf), LAS files contain section that are marked by a ~.
-The [LAS file](data/alcor2.las) used for this app contains four of these sections, including version and wrap mode information (~V), well identification (~W), curve information (~C), and ASCII log data (~A), all of which are displayed in some format in the demo app and the PDF which can be printed.
+The [LAS file](data/alcor2.las) used for this app contains four of these sections, including version and wrap mode information (~V), well identification (~W), curve information (~C), and ASCII log data (~A), all of which are displayed in some format in the demo app and the [printable PDF](demo/alcor2.pdf).

 ## How to run this app locally